harvardinformatics/GenomeAnnotation/genome_alignment/README.md

 [Cactus](https://github.com/ComparativeGenomicsToolkit/cactus) is whole genome alignment software.

-This pipeline was built around the Singularity image of the cactus program optimized for GPU usage.
+This pipeline was built around the Singularity image of the Cactus program optimized for GPU usage.
 Singularity is a program that containerizes and executes programs in an isolated environment, making them easier to use.

 You can [install Singularity using conda](https://anaconda.org/conda-forge/singularity).